onareach/physics/Web_Prototype_on_Heroku_and_Vercel/Migrating Front-End of Physics Web App from Heroku to Vercel.md

         </div>
       );
     }

 #### 8. Restart the frontend (local) server

-Enter Ctrl + C in the Terminal running the frontend server, then restart the frontend server:
+Press Ctrl + C in the terminal to stop the frontend server, then restart it with:

     npm run dev